blink1073/specifications/source/unified-test-format/unified-test-format.rst

   spec) unless
   `observeSensitiveCommands <entity_client_observeSensitiveCommands_>`_ is true.
   Note that drivers will redact commands and replies for sensitive commands.
-For ``hello`` and legacy hello, which are conditionally sensistive based on the presence of a ``speculativeAuthenticate`` field, the test runner may need to infer that the events are sensitive based on whether or not the command and reply documents are redacted (i.e. empty documents).
+For ``hello`` and legacy hello, which are conditionally sensitive based on the presence of a ``speculativeAuthenticate`` field, the test runner may need to infer that the events are sensitive based on whether or not the command and reply documents are redacted (i.e. empty documents).